oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Token Storage in a Service Worker {#token-storage-service-worker}
 ---------------------------------

-A Service Worker ({{ServiceWorker}}) offers a fully isolated environment to keep track of tokens.
+A Service Worker ({{-ServiceWorker}}) offers a fully isolated environment to keep track of tokens.
 These tokens are inaccessible to the client application, effectively protecting them against exfiltration.
 To guarantee the security of these tokens, the Service Worker cannot share these tokens with the application.
 Consequentially, whenever the application wants to perform an operation with a token, it has to ask the Service Worker to perform this operation and return the result.

 When aiming to isolate tokens from the application's execution context, the Service Worker MUST NOT store tokens in any persistent storage API that is shared with the main window.
 For example, currently, the IndexedDB storage is shared between the browsing context and Service Worker, so is not a suitable place for the Service Worker to persist data that should remain inaccessible to the main window.
 Consequentially, the Service Worker currently does not have access to an isolated persistent storage area.